Sinarahimi/Async-pod/README.md

 ### Prerequisites

 What things you need to Add this module to your project and after that set the `internet` permision in the manifest.
-Then you need to getInstance of the Async library in the `Oncrete()`.
+ The first step is to create Async instance.

 ``` @Override